The Boundary of Amoebas: Computation of the Boundary

-With Corollary \ref{Cor:FiberComputation} we can now immediately obtain an approximation of the contour \textit{and} the boundary of an amoeba $\cA(f)$ of a given polynomial $f$ in dimension two.
-First, we compute the contour $\cC(f)$ - e.g., either using Theobald's method solving the ideal $I$ from \eqref{Equ:ThorstensIdeal}.
-Alternatively, we can e.g., compute all contour points along a one-dimensional affine subspace of $\R^2$ given by fixing the absolute value of $z_1$ (respectively $z_2$), i.e., by computing the variety of the ideal
+With Corollary \ref{Cor:FiberComputation} we can approximate the contour \textit{and} the extended boundary of an amoeba $\cA(f)$ of a given polynomial $f$ in dimension two.
+First, we compute the contour $\cC(f)$, for example by using Theobald's method solving the ideal $I$ from \eqref{Equ:ThorstensIdeal}.
+Alternatively, we can compute all contour points along a one dimensional affine subspace of $\R^2$ given by fixing the absolute value of $z_1$ or $z_2$.
+This means we compute the variety of the ideal

 in $\R[x_1,x_2,y_1,y_2]$, where the third polynomial guarantees that we only investigate critical points and the fourth polynomial ensures that the absolute value of $z_1$ equals $\lam_1 \in \R$.
-In the following example we present the result of a prototype implementation of our algorithm.\\
+In the following example we present the result of a prototype \textsc{Sage} / \textsc{Singular} \cite{sage,Singular} implementation of our algorithm.\\

-For $n>2$ an implementation to approximate the boundary would be also possible using Theobald's method and Corollary \ref{Cor:FiberComputation}, but would result in very long runtimes.
+For $n>2$ an implementation to approximate the boundary is also possible using Theobald's method and Corollary \ref{Cor:FiberComputation} or by computing the Betti decomposition.
+However, the runtime of such an algorithm is very long due to the necessary quantifier elimination.

 \begin{exa} We approximate the amoebas of $f = z_1^2z_2 + z_1 z_2^2 + c z_1 z_2 + 1$ with $c = 1.5$ and $c = 1$ via computing their contour and their boundary.
-Here, we use Theobald's method (see \eqref{Equ:ThorstensIdeal}) to compute the contour.
-Afterwards we distinguish between contour and boundary with the approach described in Corollary \ref{Cor:FiberComputation}.
-The result is depicted in Figure \ref{Fig:AmoebaBoundaryApproximation}. \end{exa}
+Here, we use Theobald's method , see \eqref{Equ:ThorstensIdeal}, to compute the contour $\cC(f)$.
+Afterwards, we distinguish between contour and boundary with the approach described in Corollary \ref{Cor:FiberComputation}.
+The result is shown in Figure \ref{Fig:AmoebaBoundaryApproximation}. \endenvi \end{exa}

 Corollary \ref{Cor:FiberComputation} allows us furthermore to compute an arbitrary exact approximation of the Betti decomposition of the amoeba of an arbitrary polynomial in dimension two.
-Recall that in dimension two the map $B$, see \eqref{Equ:BettiMap}, maps $\mathbf{w} \in \R^n$ to the number of roots in $\cV(f) \cap \F_{\mathbf{w}}$, i.e., to the number of real roots in a fiber ideal as given in Theorem \ref{Thm:BoundaryArbitraryDimension}.
-Hence, we can immediately compute all values of $B$ via Corollary \ref{Cor:BettiPartition}, which yields -- in addition to information provided by the image of $B$ itself -- another method to approximate the amoeba, the contour and the boundary.
+Recall that in dimension two the map $B$, see \eqref{Equ:BettiMap}, maps $\mathbf{w} \in \R^n$ to the number of roots in $\cV(f) \cap \F_{\mathbf{w}}$, i.e., to the number of real zeros in a fiber ideal as given in Theorem \ref{Thm:BoundaryArbitraryDimension}.
+Hence, we can compute all values of $B$ via Corollary \ref{Cor:BettiPartition}, which yields, in addition to information provided by the image of $B$ itself, another method to approximate the amoeba, its contour, and its boundary.
+The following example is computed via a prototype \textsc{Sage} / \textsc{Singular} implementation of our method.